-In the Phase III trials of lasmiditan, a second dose of the study drug was used between two and 24 hours in 32% to 39% of the lasmiditan group (200/100 mg) versus 60% of the placebo group in the SPARTAN trial; and 20% to 35% of the lasmiditan group (200/100/50 mg) versus 40% of the placebo in the SAMURAI trial.
-Of these second doses, approximately 95% were taken as rescue medication, while the remaining were taken for pain recurrence.
-Across the four rimegepant trials, 14% to 21% of patients on rimegepant used a rescue therapy compared to 30% to 37% for patients on placebo.
-54-57 There are currently no data available on the proportion of patients who used rescue medication in the ubrogepant trials.
+In the Phase III trials of lasmiditan, all patients were randomly allocated to an optional second dose of the study drug.
+Patient with persistent or recurrent pain wanting to take additional treatment could take the optional second dose or their own rescue medication within two to 48 hours after the initial dose.
+The second dose was used between two and 24 hours in 32% to 39% of the lasmiditan group (200/100 mg) versus 60% of the placebo group in the SPARTAN trial; and 20% to 35% of the lasmiditan group (200/100/50 mg) versus 40% of the placebo in the SAMURAI trial.^{23,24} Of these second doses, approximately 95% were taken as rescue medication, while the remaining were taken for pain recurrence.

+The rimegepant trials did not provide patients with an optional second dose of study medication but allowed the use of rescue medications.
+Across the four rimegepant trials, 14% to 21% of patients on rimegepant used a rescue therapy compared to 30% to 37% for patients on placebo.26-29